 Still unsure if becoming a back-end developer is the right career path?
 Take the free CareerExplorer career test to find out if this career is right for you.
 Perhaps you are well-suited to become a back-end developer or another similar career!

 Described by our users as being “shockingly accurate”, you might discover careers you haven’t thought of before.

 Most backend developers have a Bachelor's Degree in Computer Science.

 Job openings for back-end developers often call for experience with PHP frameworks like Zend, Symfony, and CakePHP; experience with version control software like SVN, CVS, or Git; and experience with Linux as a development and deployment system.

-There are also in-person courses available to prepare individuals for a career in back end development.
-In-person boot camps/courses are more affordable than a formal computer science degree, and there is the plus of having interaction with peers and an instructor.
-The best way to find an in-person back end development course near you is through online research.
+There are also in-person or online courses available to prepare individuals for a career in back-end development.
+These boot camps/courses are more affordable than a formal computer science degree.